secretGeek/some-life/README.md

 #### Box Wall Size

-If you choose "Draw Box Walls" you also get to decide how many squares will each little field should be.
+If you choose "Draw Box Walls" you also get to decide how many squares wide (and tall) each little field should be.

 #### Draw Corridor?

 Instead of drawing box walls you might go for "Draw Corridor".

-THis is a wall configuration that turns the entire field into one very long, twisty corridor, one cell wide.
+This is a wall configuration that turns the entire field into one very long, twisty corridor, a single cell wide.
 No one can get past anyone else.
 It's an interesting layout to observe.

 #### Delay (milliseconds)